Eric Chaisson: Awards

 as perhaps "the most readable and instructive book on the doing of science since James Watson wrote The Double Helix."
 Epic of Evolution won the 2007 Kistler Book Award “for “increasing understanding of factors shaping the future of humanity.”
 And his textbook, Astronomy: The Universe at a Glance, won the Most Innovative New Textbook award in 2016 from the Textbook Authors Association.

 In the 1990s, he co-produced and hosted the educational PBS (Maryland Intec) television series, Starfinder, highlighting Hubble Space Telescope discoveries and people, now freely available online at the American Archive of Public Broadcasting.
+For 20 years, he hosted the annual Wright Lectures on Cosmic Evolution at the Boston Museum of Science, in conjunction with the annual Wright Colloquia at the Piaget Center, Geneva, Switzerland.